curiouschip/learn/content/docs/getting-started/_index.md

 ## Booting up

-To boot Pip, press and the **MIDDLE** button for at least 3 seconds until the lights display the boot sequence.
+To boot Pip, press and **HOLD** the **MIDDLE** button for at least 3 seconds until the lights display the boot sequence.
 After a few seconds, the splash screen will be displayed and Pip will then boot into PipOS.

 {{< figure src="PipBoot.gif" >}}

 {{< hint info >}}
-Once booted, you navigate the apps using the touchscreen.
+Once booted, you can navigate the apps using the touchscreen.
 If you have more than 8 apps installed, you can navigate between the screens by swiping left or right on the touchscreen.
 At this stage, you cannot use the controllers to select and load apps.
 {{< /hint >}}

 ---